iamf-a-e/iamf-a-e/README.md

 ## ✨ Getting to know me! ✨
- 🔭 I’m currently working as a full-stack developer
+ 🔭 I’m currently working as a full-stack developer.

- 🌱 I’m currently learning more about Dart, Artificial Intelligence and Machine Learning
+ 🌱 I’m currently learning more about Dart, Artificial Intelligence and Machine Learning.

  📫 How to reach me:  [tarirofmunzwa@gmail.com](mailto:tarirofmunzwa@gmail.com)

- ⚡ Fun fact: I am a Computer Science graduate based in Zimbabwe
+ ⚡ Fun fact: I am a Computer Science graduate based in Zimbabwe.

 ## ⚒️ **Languages and Tools:**